barfinex/.github/profile/README.md

 ---

-# 🦸‍♂️ Barfinex — The Open Framework for Algorithmic Trading & Market Intelligence
+# The Open Framework for Algorithmic Trading & Market Intelligence

 **Barfinex** is a **modular, enterprise-grade open trading ecosystem** designed to accelerate the development of financial applications, algorithmic trading strategies, and market analytics solutions.
 Our mission is to empower **traders, developers, and researchers** with a unified, extensible framework that bridges **data, intelligence, and execution** across multiple markets and exchanges.